ditatompel/insights/content/tutorials/configure-wireguard-vpn-clients/index.md

 You can import configuration file by pressing <kbd>+</kbd> button from the bottom right of the app.

 ### Using QR Code
-1. If your *VPN provider* give you **QR Code** image for your configuration, choose **"Scan from QR code"** and scan your WireGuard configuration QR Code.
+1. If your *VPN provider* gives you **QR Code** image for your configuration, choose **"Scan from QR code"** and scan your WireGuard configuration QR Code.
 2. When promoted to enter **Tunnel Name** ([*example image*](wg-android1.png)), fill with anything you can easily remember. _Avoid using character other than `-` and `[a-z]`_.
-Your new VPN connection profile will added to your WireGuard app.
+Your new VPN connection profile will be added to your WireGuard app.

 ### Using import file or archive
 1. To import configuration from `.conf` file, you need to download the configuration file to your device.
-2. After configuration file is downloaded to your device, choose **"Import from file or archive"** and pick file of your WireGuard configuration file.
+2. After configuration file is downloaded to your device, select **"Import from file or archive"** and pick file of your WireGuard configuration file.
 _Remember to avoid using character other than `-` and `[a-z]` for the interface **"name"**_.

 After your configuration was imported, simply tap **"Active" toggle button** of your desired VPN profile to **on** to connect [[*example image of connected WireGuard VPN in Android app*](wg-android2.png)].

-## Windows and MacOS
+## Windows and macOS
-I'll put Windows and MacOS in the same section because importing WireGuard config on those OS is pretty simillar.
+I'll put Windows and macOS in the same section because importing WireGuard config on those OSes is pretty similar.
 After [official WireGuard application](https://www.wireguard.com/install/) for your OS is installed:

-1. Click "**Add Tunnel**" button (or it's dropdown icon) and "**Import tunnel(s) from file...**", then pick file of your WireGuard configuration file.
+1. Click "**Add Tunnel**" button (or it's dropdown icon) and "**Import tunnel(s) from file…**", then pick file of your WireGuard configuration file.
 2. After connected to your VPN profile, try to check your IP address.
 Your VPN server should appear as your public IP, not your ISP IP address.
 ![WireGuard VPN connected on Windows](wg-windows-connected.png#center)

 ## Linux
 For Linux users, you need to install `wireguard` *package* to your system.
-Find how to install wireguard package from [official WireGuard](https://www.wireguard.com/install/) site or your *distribution* documentation page.
+Find how to install WireGuard package from [official WireGuard](https://www.wireguard.com/install/) site or your *distribution* documentation page.

 ### Using wg-quick
 The easiest and simplest way to use WireGuard is using `wg-quick` tool that comes from `wireguard` *package*.
 Put your WireGuard configuration file from your VPN provider to `/etc/wireguard` and start WireGuard connection with: